halkyonio/tap/README.md

     "bash -s" -- < ./scripts/install.sh
 ```

+### Testing TAP

+See demo page & instructions [here](demo.md) to deploy a Quarkus application using a new Supply Chain, the Quarkus Buildpack builder image, etc.

 ### Using a private registry

 As mentioned within the previous section, when we plan to use a private local registry such as [Harbor](harbor.md) or docker, some additional steps are required such as:

-1. Get the CA certificate file from the registry and set the parameter `REGISTRY_CA_PATH` for the bash script
+1. Get the CA certificate file from the registry and set the parameter `REGISTRY_CA_PATH` for the bash script (e.g. _tmp/certs/localhost/client.crt)

-2. Copy the TAP packages and push them to the private registry
+2. Get the TAP packages and push them to the private registry

 ```bash
 imgpkg copy -b registry.tanzu.vmware.com/tanzu-application-platform/tap-packages:1.3.0 --to-tar packages.tar
 imgpkg copy --tar packages.tar --to-repo <VM_IP>.sslip.io:<PORT>/tap/tap-packages
 ```

-3. Set the TAP `shared` top level key of the `tap-values.yaml` file to pass the `ca_cert_data` (see [doc](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.1/tap/GUID-install.html#identify-the-values-for-your-package-5))
+3. Define the TAP `shared` key within the `tap-values.yaml` file to pass the `ca_cert_data` (see [doc](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.1/tap/GUID-install.html#identify-the-values-for-your-package-5))
 ```bash
 shared:
   ca_cert_data: |